PHimmel/customShellFunctsAliases/README.md

 ## install.sh
 Simplified installer script for the program.
 Enter `./installer.sh` to install.
-* If unable to execute script, be sure to run `chmod +x installer.sh`
+* If unable to execute script, be sure to run `chmod +x installer.sh` in the programs directory.